nichtich/hypertext-timeline/README.md

 Information about Hypertext Systems is collected from sources and entered into the [Wikidata knowledge base](https://www.wikidata.org/).
 A SPARQL query is used to collect back the basic information from Wikidata and the information is visualized in HTML with Javascript.

-## Tasks

-* Collect information about Hypertext Systems and adding it to Wikidata
-* Add references to source statements
-* Polish timeline design (SPARQL + JavaScript)

 ## Contribution

 Contributions are welcome!
 Please directly edit Wikidata or comment [via GitHub issues](https://github.com/nichtich/hypertext-timeline/issues)!